ShivamShrivastav26112005/JTG-Frontend-Assignment/README.md

 ## 📌 Notes

-- This project is a static frontend assignment.
+- This is a static frontend assignment.
-- No backend or framework (like React or Angular) is used.
+- No backend or frontend framework (React, Angular, etc.) is used.

 ## 📧 Contact

-For any queries or suggestions, feel free to reach out via GitHub, Email Or Linkedin
+For any queries or suggestions, feel free to reach out through:

 GitHub:   https://github.com/ShivamShrivastav26112005
 Email:    shivamshrivastav26112005@gmail.com